lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Laws Policies, and Voting-Elections about each-other:
 	- a Matrix With Feedback
 	-

+## design guidelines and standards

+## old code can work, new is not always better

 ## Formal and informal political 'parties':
 	- do there need to be parties